 Odd, the way that some modern liberals and right wingers have come to mourn the fall of Napoleon and sympathise with those who saw him as a great bulwark against reaction.
 I’m not inclined to agree.
 Despite Byron, Hazlitt and Godwin’s quite sensible abhorrence of the post 1815 reaction the truth is that Napoleon himself was a ruthless despot.
-Yes, some of the advances of the Revolution survived through him but let’s not sympathise with the Emperor who sent many hundreds of thousands to their deaths.
+Yes, some of the advances of the Revolution survived through him but let’s not sympathise with an Emperor who sent many hundreds of thousands of soldiers to their doom – and caused the deaths of many more civilians.
 The fact that some good things flowed from him (e.g. the Code Napoleon etc) doesn’t alter that.
-Millions died, thanks to him.
+Millions died, thanks to his activity at the slaughterbench of history.

 Some people, like Martin Kettle, may like him because, as right of centre liberals, they see him as a bridge from the ancien regime to modernity, a modern market economy.
 He’s apparently OK in a way that Robespierre isn’t, although he eradicated democracy, tried to re-enslave Haitians, eliminated opponents and launched wars of conquest.
 Still, he didn’t guillotine aristocrats, so that’s OK then.